 There are 3 cycle trails at the Chase designed for leisure cyclist and families.
 These trails are open all year round and are free of charge.
 The leisure trails have been developed from the long-established family routes around Cannock Chase, and all start from Birches Valley.
 These trails are shared with walkers, dogs, and horses, so please be polite and careful if you pass other forest users.

-If you don’t have a bike, you can hire one from Swinnerton Cycles Forest Centre, at Birches Valley – see the Bike Hire page for more information.
+If you don’t have a bike, you can hire one from Swinnerton Cycles Forest Centre, at Birches Valley.
 Trail maps are also available from Swinnerton Cycles for a small fee.

 Route to Health Sculpture Trail

 Grade: Green • Length: 1 mile